YAMEROOOO/plover-german-syllatype/README.md

 The `>` key is used to double letters (as well as the `*` if needed) or to create an "l" on the right side.

-Suffixes such as -s, -t or -st are only to be used if `S` or `T` are already being used in the right bank or when writing something that ends with "ts" `PK` is used for the "s".
+Suffixes such as -s, -t or -st are only to be used if `S` or `T` are already being used in the right bank or when writing something that ends with "ts" or "ds" `PK` is used for the "s".

 Missing letters and other combinations can be accessed by these key combinations: